carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 the :doc:`FileCheck tool <CommandGuide/FileCheck>`. *[The usage of grep in RUN lines is deprecated - please do not send or commit patches that use it.]*

+Put related tests into a single file rather than having a separate file per test.
+Check if there are files already covering your feature and consider adding your code there instead of creating a new file.

 Extra files
 -----------